learn-co-curriculum/reading-ios-nsdictionary/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/reading-ios-nsdictionary/grabAllKeys_meme.jpg)

 There's a handy method on `NSDictionary` called `allKeys` that returns an array of all of the keys (and only the keys).
 This is helpful in sorting and searching (which we'll discuss in other readings), but also in defensive programming to make sure that a dictionary will respond to a key before attempting to access it.
-Implementing a "key check" can avoid receiving `nil` from attempts to access a dictionary key that doesn't exist:
+Since accessing a dictionary with a nonexistent key returns `nil`, we can implement a "key check" to avoid receiving `nil` from attempts to access a dictionary with a nonexistent key:

 ```objc
 NSLog(@"%@", jenny[@"last_name"]);